 There are two things that need to be configured to compile mapreduce programs.
 First, there are some .jar files that need to be included in the classpath.
-Second, the VM has Java 1.6 installed (sorry, no fancy stuff for this assignment), so we need to make sure that we compile our code to be compatible with this.
+Second, the VM has Java 1.6 installed, so we need to make sure that we compile our code to be compatible with this.